SJellen/SJellen/README.md

 - A simple registry
 - A reference API or SDK

-I keep expectations realistic: this is exploratory research, not a standard.
 All documents are published early, in-progress, and subject to revision.

 Repo: https://github.com/SJellen/protocols